66th United States Colored Infantry Regiment: History

 Originally formed as the 4th Mississippi Infantry (African Descent) on December 11, 1863, at Vicksburg, Mississippi, the Regiment was first assigned to garrison duty at Goodrich's Landing and Lake Providence in East Carroll Parish, Louisiana.
 The Regiment was renamed the 66th United States Colored Troops Infantry on March 11, 1864.
 Most of the soldiers were former slaves from Mississippi.

 The Regiment's first commanding officer was Colonel William T. Frohock, a white veteran of the 45th Illinois Infantry Regiment.
 All officers of the US Colored Troops during the Civil War were white; Black soldiers would not be commissioned as officers in the US Army until after the war.
 Frohock later resigned in September, 1864 and was replaced by Col. Michael W. Smith who commanded the Regiment until the end of the war.

-US Colored Troops regiments were assigned to garrison duties to hold strategic points along the Mississippi River and free up veteran Union regiments for service elsewhere.
+United States Colored Troops (USCT) regiments were often assigned to garrison duties, where they guarded key strategic locations along the Mississippi River.
+Their deployment allowed more experienced Union regiments to be transferred to active combat operations elsewhere.
 General Henry Halleck wrote to Ulysses S. Grant, in July 1863, shortly after the capture of Vicksburg, expressing his opinion that the regiments of freshly-recruited Black troops would be suitable for this assignment: “The Mississippi should be the base of future operations east and west.
 When Port Hudson falls, the fortifications of that place, as well as of Vicksburg, should be so arranged as to be held by the smallest possible garrisons, thus leaving the mass of troops for operations in the field.
 I suggest that colored troops be used as far as possible in the garrisons."